-The world's experience in shipbuilding suggests that high standard ships can be built to a very high standard in a cost-effective manner, if shipbuilding companies concentrate on certain foundation key factors.
+The world's experience in shipbuilding suggests that ships can be built to a very high standard in a costeffective manner, if shipbuilding companies concentrate on certain foundation key factors.

 It is important for the customer that a shipbuilder is capable of developing vessel designs that are tailored to meet the customer's specific requirements.
 The shipbuilder should be able to modify and adapt a ship during build and/or in service as required.
-The start-up design is a critical phase has a big influence on the likely success of the program.
-High-level engineering skills are employed during this phase, and they are foundations set, for the later systems integration and test and evaluation processes.
+The start-up design is a critical phase and has a big influence on the likely success of the program.
+High-level engineering skills are employed during this phase, and they form a foundations set, for the later systems integration and test and evaluation processes.

-In order to facilitate of the shipbuilding process we propose use of an automated decision support systems.
-Most automated decision support systems are based on binary logic, i.e. a responce is either positive or negative.
+In order to facilitate the shipbuilding process we propose use of an automated decision support systems.
+Various automated decision support systems are based on binary logic, i.e. a responce is either positive or negative.
 One of their disadvantages is that they do not treat incomplete or inconsistent information.

 Application of many-valued logic allows the system to handle situations with inconsistent and/or incomplete input.
-In this paper we present decision making rules an intelligent agent is applying for evaluating a ship designer's reliability.
+In this paper we present decision making rules an intelligent agent is applying for evaluating shipbuilding companies' reliabilities.

 The rest of the paper is organized as follows.
 Related work and statements from many-valued logic may be found in Section 2 and Section 3 respectively.
-The main results of the paper are placed in Section 4.
-The system architecture is described in Section 5.The paper ends with a conclusion in Section 6.
+The main results of the paper are placed in Section 4, Section 5, and Section 6.
+The system architecture is described in Section 7.
+The paper ends with a conclusion in Section 8.